What is a Nuclear Medicine Examination?

 - You should drink plenty of fluids after the injection.

-Cardiac
+Cardiac Nuclear Study

 Gastric Emptying Study

-- Exam takes about 2 hours.
+- The exam typically takes about two hours.

 Liver/Spleen Scan

-- You may eat or drink whatever you like.
+- You may eat and drink normally.

-- Exam takes about 2 hours.
+- The exam typically takes about two hours.

-Meckels Diverticulum Scan
+Meckel’s Diverticulum Scan

-Muga Study
+MUGA Study

-- You may eat or drink whatever you like.
+- You may eat and drink normally.

 Thyroid Uptake

-- Exam takes two days to complete.
+- The exam takes two days to complete.

 Thyroid Scan

-- You may eat and drink whatever you like.
+- You may eat and drink normally.

 Vasotec Renal Scan

-- You may eat whatever you like.
+- You may eat normally.

-- Exam takes about 2 hours.
+- The exam takes about two hours.

 Hepatobiliary Scan

-- Exam takes about 2 hours.
+- The exam takes about two hours.